 - We lose the ability to communicate effectively and therefore will not be able to build strong, healthy, relationships.

 - When shut down or suppressed, we cannot have the benefit of our emotions to guide us in daily life and therefore the decisions on what we like and don’t like are not so clear.
 How do we choose who to love and spend our lives with when we cannot feel love?
-By ‘not feeling’ we are unable to maximize the potential with the information that would be available to us if we were using our emotions wisely.
+By ‘not feeling’ we are unable to make the best decisions because all the information is not available to us, that would be available if we were using our emotions wisely.

 Working with emotional intelligence: On the plus side!

-By becoming emotionally intelligent we can take control over emotions that have caused us problems in the past.
-This knowledge can be used to change our moods, our attitudes and remove self-defeating habits from our lives, therefore, allowing us to understand ourselves on a more intimate level.
+By becoming emotionally intelligent we can take control of emotions that have caused us problems in the past.
+This knowledge can be used to change our moods, our attitudes, and remove self-defeating habits from our lives, therefore, allowing us to understand ourselves on a more intimate level.

 Anyone can learn and then apply these skills in ways to eliminate or reduce stress so that our body is able to function optimally.
 This aids our body to remain healthy and within its comfort zone even when under pressure.
 Our mind also benefits by remaining clear and calm and does not become overwhelmed with thoughts that are not beneficial ‘at this moment.’

-My emotions scare me: How can I improve emotional intelligence?
+My emotions scare me: How can I improve my emotional intelligence?

 For some, the idea of being connected to their emotions at all times may be terrifying.
-This is understandable if they have very little control over the way they react to situations because their emotions overwhelm their ability to take control in a productive way.
-However, fighting these strong emotions only focus’s thoughts on them and causes them to linger.
+This is understandable if they have very little control over the way they react to situations because their emotions overwhelm their ability to act in a productive way.
+However, fighting these strong emotions only focuses thoughts on them and causes them to linger.

 However, if we stop obsessing about them, even the strongest emotions of anger, sadness and fear will lose their ability to control us.
 Learning how to identify what causes these strong emotions and practicing ‘stress reduction techniques’ will enable us to break free from any destructive cycle that we may have been previously caught in.
 For most people, before they can move forward, this means acknowledging factors in their past that caused these emotions to appear.